 Baseline characterization and cardiovascular disease outcomes

-Baseline characteristics of the study population were collected on January 1st 2010, which was considered the index date.
-We collected from the SIDIAP database diagnoses based on ICD-9/ICD-10 codes (diabetes, hypertension, hyperlipidaemia, overweight/obesity, fatty liver, etc), cardiovascular and comorbid related medications (and date of initiation) based on the Anatomical Therapeutic Chemical (ATC) classification system, values and concentrations of laboratory data available for each individual (lipids, creatinine, urinary albuminary excretion (UAE)), and blood pressure, and anthropometric data.
+Baseline characteristics of the study population were collected on January 1st 2010, which was considered the inclusion date (index date).
+We collected from the SIDIAP database diagnoses based on ICD-9/ICD-10 codes (diabetes, hypertension, hyperlipidaemia, overweight/obesity, fatty liver, etc), cardiovascular and comorbid related medications) based on the Anatomical Therapeutic Chemical (ATC) classification system, values and concentrations of laboratory data available for each individual (lipids, creatinine, urinary albuminary excretion (UAE)), and blood pressure, and anthropometric data.
 Specific diagnosis codes can be found in online supplementary information (Table).
 Chronic kidney disease was based on the estimated glomerular filtration rate calculated using the Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) equation and the urine albumin-to-creatinine ratio (UACR).
 Microalbuminuria was defined as a UACR of 30 to 299 mg/g and macroalbuminuria was defined as a UACR ≥300 mg/g.

 Cardiovascular outcomes involving 4 major conditions were recorded and are presented as coronary heart disease, cerebrovascular disease, peripheral artery diseases, and heart failure.
 Coronary heart disease was defined as fatal or non-fatal myocardial infarction, angina or unstable angina, undetermined ischemic heart disease, and coronary revascularization (coronary artery bypass grafting (CABG), percutaneous coronary intervention (PCI)).
 Cerebrovascular disease was defined as fatal or non-fatal ischemic or hemorrhagic stroke, transient ischemic attack (TIA), and intracerebral revascularization.
 Peripheral artery diseases were defined as intermittent claudication, extracerebral artery stenosis, and carotid or peripheral revascularization (endovascular, stenting, or surgical bypass).
-Heart failure included congestive/acute heart failure and other heart failure diagnoses (systolic and diastolic, chronic, or undetermined).
-Diagnoses were based on ICD-9/ICD-10 codes recorded in the database.
+Heart failure included congestive/acute heart failure and other heart failure diagnoses (systolic and diastolic, chronic, or undetermined)..
 Specific diagnosis codes can be found in online supplementary information (TABLE).
-Date of death of persons who died during the study period was recorded.
-Unfortunately, specific causes of death were not available in this study.

 Results

 Between January 2010 and December 2016, 257926 (6.36%) individuals, from a total of 4052987 at risk, experienced a first cardiovascular event.
-Baseline characteristics of subjects with incident CV events by age group (supplementary table 1) and age group and sex are shown at table 1.
-Overall, there was a higher prevalence of men 53.3% (n=137341), especially in MA and YO (71.8% and 68.7%) groups, however, in the oldest MVO age category female sex was more prevalent (61%).